jkerkela/best-ml-stock-predictor/README.md

 # best-ml-stock-predictor

-Background:

-This repository is for playing with Tensorflow for building stock price predictor (currently inactive).
+This repository is for stock price predictor with Tensorflow.